 Potter leads No. 12 Wisconsin past No. 23 Louisville 85-48

 MADISON, Wis.
+(AP) -- The 12th-ranked Wisconsin Badgers overwhelmed short-handed Louisville, handing the No. 23 Cardinals their worst loss in more than 60 years.

-(AP) -- Micah Potter scored 20 points and Aleem Ford added 12 to lead No. 12 Wisconsin to an 85-48 non-conference victory over short-handed No. 23 Louisville on Saturday in a rescheduled ACC/Big Ten Challenge game.
+Micah Potter scored 20 points and Aleem Ford added 12 to lead the Badgers an 85-48 non-conference victory over short-handed No. 23 Louisville on Saturday in a rescheduled ACC/Big Ten Challenge game.

 The Cardinals, playing their first game since Dec.
 1 after team activities were suspended due to coronavirus issues within the program, were without leading scorer Carlik Jones.
 The graduate transfer point guard, averaging 17.3 points, traveled with the team, but didn't play.